USPS Media Mail: What Qualifies and What Doesn't

 Next Steps

-- Use our [TOOL PLACEHOLDER: Shipping Rate Calculator] to compare Media Mail against other USPS services for your specific package.
+- Use the USPS price calculator at postcalc.usps.com to compare Media Mail against other USPS services for your specific package.

 - Read How to Track a Package (Every Carrier’s Tracking Tool) to learn how to monitor your Media Mail shipment after it ships.